jonvuri/advent_of_code/README.md

 ### Build the project

+Configure CMake:

+    cmake -S . -B ./build

+Then run the build:

     cmake --build ./build

 For Visual Studio, give the build configuration (Release, RelWithDeb, Debug, etc) like the following: